 Facioscapulohumeral muscular dystrophy is a rare, progressive and disabling disease for which there are no approved treatments.
 FSHD is one of the most common forms of muscular dystrophy and affects both sexes equally, with onset typically in teens and young adults.
-FSHD is characterized by progressive skeletal muscle loss that initially causes weakness in muscles in the face, shoulders, arms and trunk and progresses to weakness in muscles in lower extremities and the pelvic girdle.
-Skeletal muscle weakness results in significant physical limitations, including progressive loss of independence, including impacts to facial muscles that can cause problems with communication, difficulty using arms for activities of daily living and difficulty getting out of bed, with many patients ultimately becoming dependent upon the use of a wheelchair for daily mobility activities.
+FSHD is characterized by progressive skeletal muscle loss that initially causes weakness in muscles in the face, shoulders, arms and trunk and progressive loss of independence, including impacts to facial muscles that can cause problems with communication, difficulty using arms for activities of daily living and difficulty getting out of bed, with many patients ultimately becoming dependent upon the use of a wheelchair for daily mobility activities.
 The majority of patients with FSHD also report experiencing chronic pain, anxiety and depression.
 The diagnosis and treatment of patients with FSHD is typically performed by neurologists.